General Information

 Important Information

 The Doctorate in Physical Therapy Program (DPT) proposal was approved by the General Council of Education of Puerto Rico on July 3, 2014 (Cert Num.
 2014-2660).
-The admission to the program is open until February 28, 2023.
+The admission to the program is open until January 31 of each academic year.
+Only for admissions on August 2025, admission will be open until February 7, 2025.

 Admission Requirements

-Candidates for admission to the Program must meet each of the following criteria:
+Candidates for admission to the Program must meet each of the following criteria according with UPR Board of Government Certification 45 (2024-2025):

 • Possess a Baccalaureate or post-Baccalaureate degree from an accredited higher education academic institution evidenced by official transcripts.
 The Baccalaureate cannot be on physical therapy.